dmulholl/dotfiles/templates/pyro/readme.md

-# Pyro Application Template
+# Pyro Template

-This is a Pyro application template.
+This is a Pyro project template.